FrankN88/FrankN88-first_milestone_new/README.md

 **HTML Validator-related resolved bugs**
 - One too many closing tags for the icon in all footers.
 - Empty h5 tags in all of the html pages.
-- Unneccesary spacing in the phone number in the footers.
+- Unnecesary spacing in the phone number in the footers.
 - "Frameborder" attribute in the iframe deemed obsolete.
 - Several errors all related to a wrong filing of the form labels and attributes.